- What is Supply Chain Day?

-Supply Chain Day 2019 takes place on April 11, with different events beginning at different times.
-Supply Chain Day 2020 is April 2.
+Supply Chain Day 2019 took place on April 11, with different events beginning at different times.
+Supply Chain Day 2020 is April 16.

 Supply Chain Day is an international decentral day of action and takes place at companies or insitutions who are participating as event organisers.
 You can find an overview of the full list of events here.

 Supply Chain Day is a decentral day of action initiated by Bundesvereinigung Logistik (BVL) and is therefore organised by all companies, organisations and institutes who are involved in Supply Chain Day.
 You can find a full list of organisers here.